DeNederlandscheBank/general-information/coding_conventions.md

 **NB: This is a work in progress.
 The most important points for now:**

-**- For Python: use [PEP8](https://realpython.com/python-pep8/) as a guideline to style your Python code.
+- **For Python: use [PEP8](https://realpython.com/python-pep8/) as a guideline to style your Python code.
 Use [linters](https://code.visualstudio.com/docs/python/linting) to check your code.
-VSCode is arguably the best and [most used](https://www.datacamp.com/community/tutorials/top-python-ides-for-2019) editor right now.
+VSCode is arguably the best and [most used](https://www.datacamp.com/community/tutorials/top-python-ides-for-2019) editor right now.**
-- For R: use [The Tidyverse Style Guide](https://style.tidyverse.org/) and R packages `lintr` and `styler` to check and style your code according to a style guide.
+- **For R: use [The Tidyverse Style Guide](https://style.tidyverse.org/) and R packages `lintr` and `styler` to check and style your code according to a style guide.**
-**

 # Table of Contents
 - [Python](#Python)